 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
 Roads in China have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
-Road construction work usually covers an enormous section of road - not just 1-2 kilometres as you may be used to.
+Road construction work usually covers an enormous section of road - not just 1-2 kilometres as you may be use d to.
 For this reason, the timings listed in the itinerary are approximations only.
-There may be section

-Planes: Internal flight/s are based on economy class, with reputable airlines.
-Lithium-Ion batteries, usually used in laptops, cell phones and digital cameras, must be carried in your hand luggage (not in your checked luggage).
-Portable chargers with a case that does not state the capacity or with a capacity of 160wh and more are not allowed on internal flights at all.

-TIPPING POLICY:

-Tipping while on holiday is common in most parts of the world and China is no exception.
+There may be sections of road where the surface is comparatively bumpy, but our drivers will do their utmost to lessen the impact.
+Planes: Internal flights are based on economy class, with reputable airlines.
+Internal flights during your tour are arranged locally, so you will not be given a ticket until your guide helps you check in.
+Bullet trains: On this tour, you will take a high-speed train journey.
+You will travel in second-class soft seats with air conditioning.
+For train journeys you must ensure that you pack liquids, aerosols and gels/lotions in your hand luggage as per recent regulations.
+Passengers are not allowed to carry any aerosols over 100ml.
+Passengers are also not allowed to carry flammable gases or liquids including styling gel, compressed air or insecticides; any explosives, magnetised material, knives (including Swiss Army knives), scissors or sharp items (medication is fine).
+Bag checks are conducted randomly and any of these items may be confiscated before boarding the train (in hand luggage or main luggage).
+The National Escort will inform you of specific details prior to boarding.
+TIPPING POLICY: Tipping while on holiday is common in most parts of the world and China is no exception.
 However, it is not always clear who it is appropriate to tip and how much.
 Furthermore, travellers may not have the right amounts of cash available at the right time.
 In order to avoid any inconvenience, Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
 The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the national escort.
 If you are travelling in a smaller group with local guides only, then tipping is paid in each destination.
 To be fair to the guides we ask for slightly higher amounts per traveller with small groups.
 We generally find that most customers appreciate the convenience of our tipping policy, but we do recognize that it may not suit everyone.
 However, as this is a group tour, we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.
 ACCOMMODATION: